cheese1/medusawiki/Ultimate-Medusa-Linux-Guide.md

 	        ProxyPassReverse https://outer-dyn-dns-entry/
 	        ProxyPassReverseCookieDomain outer-dyn-dns-entry %{HTTP:Host}
 	    </Location>
-	    ErrorLog "/var/log/httpd/sickrage.domain.tld-error_log"
+	    ErrorLog "/var/log/httpd/medusa.domain.tld-error_log"
-	    CustomLog "/var/log/httpd/sickrage.domain.tld-access_log" common
+	    CustomLog "/var/log/httpd/medusa.domain.tld-access_log" common
 	</VirtualHost>

-Again, same as above, change _sickrage.domain.tld_ to your specific subdomain, and change _router-dyn-dns-entry_ to your router's dynamic DNS address.
+Again, same as above, change _medusa.domain.tld_ to your specific subdomain, and change _router-dyn-dns-entry_ to your router's dynamic DNS address.
 Pretty much the same notes apply here, too: port 3000 is being used to talk to Medusa, if you're running on a different port, change it here, or, we'll set up a port forward later.

 Of note, you'll probably want a default :443 vhost which gets loaded whenever somebody hits an undefined subdomain, or, your apache server's raw IP address.
 This means that they won't get Medusa or Deluge's web interface unless they know exactly what hostname to connect to.
 It provides some protection against people finding your installation, but more importantly, it provides a sanity screening for the automated exploit bots all over the internet.
 I can't count the number of requests I get per hour of bots looking for wordpress vulnerabilities, or IIS buffer overflows, etc. While they won't harm Medusa or Deluge, both stacks are written in python which is a bit slower than Apache, and arguably take up more resources to get hit, so, the fewer things that aren't necessary hitting those two stacks the better - let them hit Apache instead.